What Are the Grounds for Divorce in New York? Exploring the Legal Foundations of Dissolution

 This “fault” ground encompasses physical, emotional, or psychological abuse that endangers the physical or mental well-being of the aggrieved spouse.
 Documentation, medical reports, and witness testimonies can play a significant role in substantiating this claim.

 If one spouse is incarcerated for at least three consecutive years after the marriage, the other spouse can seek divorce on the grounds of imprisonment.
-However, this does not apply if the couple cohabitated during or after the imprisonment.
+However, this does not apply if the couple cohabitate during or after the captivity.

 This “fault” ground arises when the couple has lived apart pursuant to a legally sanctioned separation agreement or judgment for at least one year.
 The separation must be voluntary and agreed upon by both parties.